tzachbon/mcp-workshop/05-build-real-tools/airtable/ENGINEER.md

 - `delete-record` - Delete a record
 - `search-records` - Filter records by field value
 - `list-tables` - List all tables in the base

+## What's Next?

+You've built a basic Airtable MCP server.
+Want to add more capabilities?

+**Use the Airtable API documentation to generate more tools:**

+1. Browse the full API reference: [Airtable Web API Documentation](https://airtable.com/developers/web/api/get-user-id-scopes)
+2. Find an endpoint you want to use (e.g., update record, delete record, list bases)
+3. Copy the API specification or describe the endpoint to Cursor
+4. Ask Cursor: *"Add a new tool to my Airtable MCP server based on this API spec"*

+Cursor can read API documentation and generate the corresponding MCP tool for you automatically.
+Just provide the endpoint details and it will create the tool with proper input/output schemas.